Mariners owner John Stanton: Flexibility is more important than money spent unloading contracts

 Part of that outlook is knowing what was paid in the past and the relief gained — specifically long-term commitments to Robinson Cano ($120 million owed) and Jean Segura ($40-plus million owed from 2020-2022).

 “We spent money,” he said.
 “We are paying part of Jay and Encarnacion’s salary for next year, which is fine.
 I’m fine with that.
-But the key is, particularly with some other contracts rolling off, the way I view the world — the value of our flexibility is greater than the dollars that we have to pay.
+But the key is, particularly with some other contracts rolling off, the way I view the world — the value of our flexibility is greater than the dollars that we have to pay.”

 “I personally love Robbie Cano, but having a 40-year old second baseman or probably DH by that time isn’t ideal, and even though I think Robbie will be better than any other 40-year-old at that time, we needed to do something.”